 As he drudged out of the house—for what he knew was the last time—walking behind the sister he’d not long known, he told himself he was lucky not to be going through this alone.
 He had an Angel to help him pick up the pieces.
 The sun made his eyes water as he headed to the car, at least that’s what he told himself.
 He wished he knew where his shades were, so he could cover the evidence of his grief, as they drove away, heading toward a different life.

-* Playing Jax is a contemporary, romantic suspense novel with a M/F romantic pairing.
-This book contains erotic sex scenes with BDSM elements.
+* Playing Jax is a contemporary, romantic suspense novel and book two in the Wylde Shore Series, however, it can be read as a stand-alone novel.
+The story features a M/F romantic pairing and contains erotic sex scenes with BDSM elements. *